cadupereira21/object-pooling-demo/README.md

 In order to create a pool of objects in your game, you'll need to create and empty object in the scene and add the *SpawnManager* as a component.
 The *SpawnManager* will use the *GameObjectPooler* class to manage the pool of objects.

+Basically, the _GameObjectPooler_ will initialize by instantiating the number of objects defined in the DefaultSize attribute and storing them in the ObjectPool attribute.
+Every object is instantiated inactive and it's index in the pool is queued in the InactiveObjects.
+Whenever we want to activate an object, the pooler will dequeue an index and activate the object associated to that index in the pool.
+If there are no inactive objects, the pooler will then pool a new object and activate it (always respecting the MaxSize attribute).

 You can override the SpawnManager completely in order to create your game's logic to spawn/despawn objects.
+However, your spawn object prefab will need to have a script that inherits _PooledObject_, so it can control when to despawn.

+## Main classes involved

 ### GameObjectPooler